juju/docs/src/en/help-aws.md

 control access to AWS services and resources.
 IAM enables you to create users and groups with specific access rights and permissions, much like users and groups within a Unix-like environment.
-This is in contrast to the AWS-wide access that comes with using root and secret keys.
+This is in contrast to the AWS-wide access that comes with using root-level secret keys.

 To create both a user and a group for use with Juju, click on your name from the AWS Management Console at [http://console.aws.amazon.com][aws] and select